 If you’re hiring someone with more experience, have them try out tasks that they will be performing.
 Have them prepare an espresso or tea, or show you how to properly store milk products.

 Make sure you also know what you can’t ask candidates.
 In most jurisdictions, you can’t ask if the candidate is married or pregnant.
 You also can’t ask them about their religion or ethnicity.
-You can find out by reading through your local labour laws, or by speaking with an HR specialist or lawyer.
+You can find out by reading through your local labor laws, or by speaking with an HR specialist or lawyer.

-Indeed has a fantastic list of questions you can ask, from simple get to know you questions to more in-depth ones.
+Indeed has a fantastic list of questions you can ask, from simple get-to-know-you questions to more in-depth ones.

 Finally, during the interview, be ready to make an offer if you think the candidate is a good fit.
 In a competitive market, you won’t have much time.

 Train Your New Team Member For Success

 Just because you’ve filled the position doesn’t mean the job is done.
 After hiring, you need to ensure you train your new team member for success.

 Be selective in who you let train new staff members.
 You don’t want bad habits to be passed on from your existing team to your new employee.
 Only allow managers or trusted employees to train the new team member.